 The left scan shows melanoma tumors invading Chuck Howard’s body.
 After treatment, the only dark spots are a healthy brain, heart and bladder.

 Howard and Jo made the best of it.
-Jo began referring to Providence Cancer Center as “the resort,” where happy hour began at 3 p.m. with a cocktail of IL-2.
+Jo began referring to Providence Cancer Institute as “the resort,” where happy hour began at 3 p.m. with a cocktail of IL-2.
 Howard celebrated his 61st birthday on the seventh floor.
 The staff sang “Happy Birthday,” and Howard watched the Ohio State Buckeyes trounce Miami.

 Meanwhile, his immune system was finally recognizing the cancer cells and had begun waging a fierce battle against them.
 The worse Howard’s side effects were – at one point they even included hallucinations – the more evidence that the therapy was working.

 Sure enough, the scans that followed each cycle were encouraging.
 Howard’s tumors were shrinking, then disappearing.
 The treatment was a home run.
 The same was happening with others enrolled in the trial; not just one patient, which would have been typical for IL-2 alone, but half the study group was seeing astonishing results.

 “Factoring in that it was a small study, this finding is very, very surprising,” Dr. Curti says.
 “It really has not been observed in the history of interleukin-2 therapy.”